sasabot/win_lin_kinect/README.md

 ## closing apps

 Please press the "close" button for any windows app you have started with "send".
 For, Linux, just ctrl-C and wait a while till the app stops.
+Make sure to close apps on windows first before stopping apps on Linux.

 ## easy examples